nginxinc/nginx-amplify-doc/amplify-guide.md

 ## How NGINX Amplify Agent Works

 NGINX Amplify Agent is a compact application written in Python.
-Its role is to collect various metrics and metadata and export them to the backend for visualization.
+Its role is to collect various metrics and metadata and send them securely to the backend storage.

 You will need to install the Amplify Agent on all hosts that you have to monitor.

-Upon proper installation, the agent will automatically start to report metrics, and you should see the real-time metrics data in the NGINX Amplify web interface in about a minute or so.
-It takes a few more minutes for the predefined graphs to appear on the [Graphs](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#graphs) page.
+After proper installation, the agent will automatically start to report metrics, and you should see the real-time metrics data in the NGINX Amplify web interface in about a minute or so.

-NGINX Amplify Agent collects metrics and sends them to the Amplify backend on a "per-object" basis.

-Currently there are the following object types:
+The agent collects metrics on a "per-object" basis.
+Currently the following object types exist:

   1. Operating system (this is the parent object)
   2. NGINX instance

 The agent considers an NGINX instance to be any running NGINX master process that has a unique path to the binary, and possibly a unique configuration.

 **Note.** When objects are first seen by the agent, they are automatically created in the Amplify backend, and visualized in the web interface.
-You don't have to manually add or configure NGINX instances in the web interface after you install the Amplify Agent on a host.
+You DO NOT have to manually add or configure NGINX instances in the web interface after installing the agent.

 When a system or an NGINX instance is removed from the infrastructure for whatever reason, and is no longer reporting (and therefore no longer necessary), you should manually delete it in the web interface.
 The "Remove object" button can be found in the metadata viewer popup — see [**User Interface**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#user-interface) below.